Davimeleon/Engineering-and-Science-Portfolio-/README.md

 ## 2) Caltech Neuroscience Research

 **Description:**
 As a research intern at **Caltech’s Anderson Lab (Chen Institute of Neuroscience)**, I investigated the physiological correlates of emotional states in mice.
 I programmed a **thermography camera**, developed CAD hardware, and ran experiments studying how optogenetic stimulation of aggression or fear affected thermoregulatory responses.
 My independent work revealed a novel correlation between aggression and body temperature, validating the expression “hot-headed.”
+We are expected to publish a paper soon.

 - **Research Portfolio:** [Download Research Portfolio](./Caltech_ResearchPortfolio_NotComplete.pdf)
 - **ISEF Poster:** [Download Poster](./isef_poster.pdf)